-I’m writing this from the front veranda of my house, wearing a pair of shorts and a Labrador Supply Co.
-"Basic T-Shirt with Large Logo”, sipping a freshly-pressed cup of coffee from Calgary Heritage Roasting Company (coming soon to Labrador) out of Labrador coffee mug.
-I kind of sound and look like a walking billboard for our brand, but it’s genuinely because I love it all.
+I’m writing this from the front veranda of my house, wearing a pair of shorts and (unabashadly), one of our Labrador T-Shirts and sipping a freshly-pressed cup of coffee from Calgary Heritage Roasting Company.
 The sun is shining bright and hot, especially since it’s still a few hours before noon, the smell of lilac is filling the air from every direction and the neighbour’s cherry blossoms are almost a blinding pink colour.

 I'm quietly resting, feeling blessed as I reflect upon the past week: